sapienstech/angular-breadcrumb/README.md

 # Angular Breadcrumb

-This project is a fork of the now deprecated https://www.npmjs.com/package/ng2-navigator It was transition based on https://github.com/jasonaden/angular-cli-lib-example to have proper bundling and AoT support
+This project is a fork of the now deprecated https://www.npmjs.com/package/ng2-navigator
+It was transitioned based on https://github.com/jasonaden/angular-cli-lib-example to have proper bundling and AoT support

 **breadcrumb component**
  ```